zteoh/choretracker-react-starter/README.md

 3. Switch back to the `models` branch.
 This time before doing any testing of `Chore` we are going use the Rails Console for testing.

-    Fire up the rails console:
+    Fire up the rails console from the terminal:

     ```rails console```